Get your 5 A DAY throughout the day

 It’s fun to dunk.
 Sticks of cucumber, pepper, carrot and cauliflower florets all go great with lower fat dip, lower fat cheese spread or salsa – delicious!

 Try keeping some chunks of fresh fruit in the fridge, ready to snack on.
-And dried fruit counts too.
-Try just a few raisins or dried apricots - not too many though, as they contain a lot of sugar.
+Canned fruit can make a great snack too.

 What are your favourite 5 A DAY tips?
 Why not share your healthy eating ideas on the Change4Life Facebook page?